Erkaman/gl-water2d/README.md

 TODO: this README is still under construction!

 This project is an implementation of 2D liquid simulation using  Smoothed Particle Hydrodynamics in WebGL.
+[Here is a demo](http://erkaman.github.io/gl-water2d/demo/ ).
+You can use the demo to place out emitters and capsules and create liquid simulations.
 You can see some simulations made using this implementation below